 Welcome!
 Meet Sociality.io, your social media management tool.

 Have questions but no time to read this guide?
-Book a 1-on-1 personalized onboarding meeting to see how you can use Sociality.io to solve your team’s pain points.
+Book a 1-on-1 personalized onboarding meeting to see how you can use Sociality.io to troubleshoot your team’s problems.

-This Deep Dive introduces the key features and capabilities available in the Listen module.
+This Deep Dive introduces the key features and capabilities available in the Engage module.

-You will gain a working knowledge of how to generate a social listening report, navigate the Listen module dashboard, and onboard your entire team to the new toolsets.
+You will gain a working knowledge of how to set up collaboration processes, generate performance metrics and navigate the dashboard to onboard your entire team to the new toolsets.

 About this guide: